Also view DocuSign's video tutorial.

-Tags are located at the left of the screen.
-Drag the Signature tab from the top left to the area in the document where a signature is required.
+Participants and tags are located at the left of the screen.
+Drag the Signature tag from the top left to the area in the document where a signature is required.
 If Initials are also required, drag the Initials tag to the location where initials are expected.
 Note that you can also add a Date Signed tag for a time stamp.

 If you have added more than one recipient who must sign or add other information, see Adding tags for multiple recipients at the end of this section.

 Click Send at the top or bottom right of the DocuSign screen.